About Integrating External Databases with Your Wix Site

 6. The translated response is sent to the Wix site and processed in the same way as an internal data response.

-Deploy an external database adaptor
+Preparing an adaptor

 MySQL